 The candidate used broad and blustery rhetoric to discuss the Communist state.
 Here's what his actual policy might look like.

-- By Melissa ChanMelissa Chan is a freelance journalist and former correspondent for Al Jazeera, where she reported everywhere from China to Cuba -- as a former John S. Knight Journalism Fellow at Stanford, she has also worked on media innovation and entrepreneurship., Zha DaojiongZha Daojiong is a professor of international political economy at Peking University. , Andrew NathanAndrew J. Nathan is Class of 1919 Professor of Political Science at Columbia University., David SchlesingerDavid Schlesinger is founder of Tripod Advisors and former Chairman of Thomson Reuters China. , Paul HaenlePaul Haenle is the Director of the Carnegie-Tsinghua Center based at Tsinghua University in Beijing.
+- By Melissa ChanMelissa Chan is a national and foreign affairs reporter.
+She was a broadcast correspondent for Al Jazeera, where she reported everywhere from China to Cuba.
+As a John S. Knight Journalism Fellow at Stanford, she worked on media innovation and entrepreneurship.
+She a collaborator with the Global Reporting Centre and a term member of the Council on Foreign Relations., Zha DaojiongZha Daojiong is a professor of international political economy at Peking University. , Andrew NathanAndrew J. Nathan is Class of 1919 Professor of Political Science at Columbia University., David SchlesingerDavid Schlesinger is founder of Tripod Advisors and former Chairman of Thomson Reuters China. , Paul HaenlePaul Haenle is the Director of the Carnegie-Tsinghua Center based at Tsinghua University in Beijing.
 In addition to running the Carnegie-Tsinghua Center, Haenle is an adjunct professor at Tsinghua, where he teaches undergraduate and graduate-level international relations courses to Chinese and international students.

 Donald J. Trump, President-elect of the United States, spent much of his antagonistic campaign blaming China for many of America’s economic ills, and repeatedly making thinly veiled threats of a U.S. trade war with Beijing.
 Yet on the evening of Nov.
 13, he had what his team described as a cordial call with Chinese President Xi Jinping.
 How should Trump engage with the carefully selected leaders of the Chinese Communist Party?
 And how might they respond? —The ChinaFile Editors